 This particular reference to the Lower Egyptian Den suggests its origin closer to the First Dynasty (c.
 3000 B.C.E.)

 The Ebers Papyrus is by far the most lengthy of the medical papyri and it is dated to the 9th year of the reign of Amenhotep I (c.
 1534 B.C.E.).

 The Ebers Papyrus contains magical spells designed to protect from supernatural intervention on diagnosis and treatment.
-There is also a large section describing different diseases of the stomach, intestinal parasites, skin and eye diseases and diseases of the anus and many more.
+There is also a large section describing different diseases of the stomach, intestinal parasites, skin and eye diseases and diseases of the anus, and many more.

-Several paragraphs contain remedies which are believed to have been made and used personally by various deities; in paragraph 247, for example, there is a note relating to Isis’ creation of a remedy for an illness in Ra’s head, and the document mentions a specific diagnosis.
+Several paragraphs contain remedies that are believed to have been made and used personally by various deities; in paragraph 247, for example, there is a note relating to Isis’ creation of a remedy for an illness in Ra’s head, and the document mentions a specific diagnosis.